 A scalable system should grow alongside the business without requiring constant infrastructure changes or provider switching.

 Not all payment systems are built to support business growth.
-Companies that invest in scalable payments infrastructure can process transactions reliably, expand internationally, and integrate new payment methods with ease.
-Businesses relying on outdated or fragmented systems often face payment failures, operational inefficiencies, and limited growth potential.
-The comparison below highlights the key differences between scalable and poorly designed payments infrastructure.
+Companies that invest in scalable payment infrastructure can process transactions reliably at any volume, expand internationally with minimal friction, and integrate new payment methods as consumer preferences evolve.
+Businesses relying on outdated or fragmented payments infrastructure face payment failures, operational inefficiencies, and hard limits on their growth potential.

 | Factor | Scalable payments infrastructure | Poor payments infrastructure |